intentframe/intentframe/README.md

 AI agents need the same scaffolding.
 IntentFrame is that scaffolding.

 That's the whole idea.
 The full thesis is in [`docs/autonomy.md`](docs/autonomy.md).

 ---

+## 🖥️ An Operating System for Agency

+Think of IntentFrame not just as security software, but as an **Operating System for Agency**.
+Just as an OS manages hardware resources (CPU, RAM) and enforces permissions for untrusted apps, IntentFrame manages **agency resources** (money, data, actions) and enforces permissions for untrusted AI agents.

+> **Users trust a single runtime, not hundreds of agents.**

+Every agent on the device — whatever LLM, whatever framework, whatever vendor — submits intents through this same runtime.
+There is one executor that holds credentials.
+One audit chain.
+One policy surface.
+One door.

+---